 Family members play an important role in determining the success or failure of children with hearing problems who use cochlear implants.
 Family needs to be involved in the learning process and their interactions.

-Before the implantation process, cochlear implant team should ensure that family members are able to help children in the process of repairing their hearing, where families need to understand all aspects of cochlear implants and their willingness to participate actively in the process of hearing habilitation and language-speech.
+Before the implantation process, cochlear implant team should ensure that family members are able to help children in the process of restoring their hearing, where families need to understand all aspects of cochlear implants and their willingness to participate actively in the process of hearing habilitation and language and speech.

 Family Selection Criteria

 - Understanding regarding cochlear implants and their functions

 - Know how to manage a cochlear implant

 - Committed to attend appointment at the hospital

 - Having a high motivation

 The first thing that needs to understood carefully by a family members are concerned with hearing problems experienced by their child.
 They need to know their child’s hearing level and how far the cochlear implants can help in overcome that hearing problem.

 Hearing received by their child is not the same as hearing development process in other children and and the child should be monitored and trained by themselves with the guidance of Audiologist and Speech-Language Therapists.